emdemor/cov19/README.md

 ```
 #### Installation

-You can install the package voa PyPI:
+You can install the package via PyPI:
 ```
 pip install cov19
 ```